 - continue to support routine HIV screening and targeted testing in high prevalence health care and non-health care settings

 The county will develop and fund more grassroots community organizations’ capacity to address HIV and provide testing in field settings.
 Additionally, the county will conduct and support health communication, public information, and social marketing activities to increase knowledge of the importance of HIV testing and awareness of the availability of HIV testing, care, and treatment services.

 Our plan will develop ways in which individuals will not have to give up their primary care doctor.
-Services will explore health insurance, including processes for accelerated approval to facilitate a swift initiation of care, and same-day access to a medical provider after diagnosis, including taxi vouchers from testing sites to the clinic.
+Services include assisting patients with health insurance procedures including processes for accelerated approval to facilitate a swift initiation of care, and same-day access to a medical provider after diagnosis, that includes vouchers for transportation to get from testing sites to the clinic.
 The same-day medical appointments include information and education about HIV, risk-reduction, sexual health and the benefits of antiretroviral therapy (ART).

 Interventions will include pre-approved treatment and may also provide five-day ART starter packs while insurance benefits are arranged.
-Patients will be observed while taking their first dose and are later followed up with a call and given ongoing counseling and psychosocial support.
+We will monitor and assist patients through their course of treatment while also providing ongoing counseling and psychosocial support.

 PrEP, pre-exposure prophylaxis, is a pill that reduces the risk of getting HIV when taken as prescribed.
 Less than 25% of the estimated more than 1 million Americans who could benefit from PrEP are using this prevention medication.
 Working with our community partners and the Centers for Disease Control and Prevention (CDC), the Health Department will be implementing strategies to increase access to and use of PrEP.

 One of the ways to increase the availability of PrEP to residents is training our health care providers, our social services agencies programs and other identified, relevant community organizations on prescribing and managing PrEP.